-The examination will have a take-home exam.
+The examination will have two aspects, firstly a presentation and secondly a take-home exam.
+The presentation will take place during one of the lectures, where the students need to identify a specific issue and discuss how the law addresses this issue as well as what the current discussion points are.
 The final examination will take the shape of a take-home exam, where students need to show their comprehension of the taught material by answering several question in essay-form.
 Further details will be issued during the course, including a sample question.